Yield: 40 cookies

 BAKE on a oiled or parchment paper covered cookie sheet @ 300F for around 20-25 minutes.
 (Ovens vary–some take 20 minutes and others take 30 minutes.)
 You'll know when they are finished if they are golden on the bottom of the cookie.

-COOL 10 more minutes on rack.
+COOL 10 more minutes.

 ROLL in powdered sugar while still warm.
 (If they are too hot, the sugar will melt, if they are too cold, the sugar won't stick.)